dedmen/ArmAnsel/lib/NVAnselSDK/docs/Ansel_integration_guide.md

 > **NOTE:** Please consult the header files in the Ansel SDK for reference style documentation.

 ### 2.1 CONFIGURATION
-As the first step in detecting whether a host computer can support Ansel (correct driver, Ansel enabled, etc) the following function should be called:
+As the first step in detecting whether a host computer can support Ansel (Ansel enabled, driver supports Ansel at all, etc) the following function should be called:

 ```cpp
 ANSEL_SDK_API bool isAnselAvailable();